sous-chefs/filesystem/README.md

 This cookbook supports four main types of block devices:

-- normal `device` - drives, SSDs, volumes presented by HBAs etc
+* normal `device` - drives, SSDs, volumes presented by HBAs etc
-- device ID `uuid` - mostly found on drives / known block IDs.
+* device ID `uuid` - mostly found on drives / known block IDs.
-- LVM Volume Groups `vg` - found on systems using LVM.
+* LVM Volume Groups `vg` - found on systems using LVM.
-- file-backed `file` - created dynamically and looped back.
+* file-backed `file` - created dynamically and looped back.

-We will try to create filesystems in two ways: through keys found in node data under 'filesystems' or by being called directly with the `filesystem` default provider.
-See the example recipe.
+Create filesystems by calling the `filesystem` custom resource directly, or by passing keyed data to `filesystem_create_all_from_key`.

-You can also use your own key for a list of filesystems, see the example recipe for an example of this option.
+See [migration.md](migration.md) for details about migrating from the removed recipe and attribute API.

-Tools have been listed in the following attribute key : filesystem_tools.
-This allows for extending the support to other/new filesystems.
+Filesystem tool defaults are exposed through the `filesystem_tools` resource property.
+This allows extending support to other or new filesystems without cookbook attributes.

 Network file systems, nfs and others, are somewhat supported.
 This cookbook will attempt to create a mount point, enable the filesystem by adding an `/etc/fstab` entry for the filesystem mount and will attempt to mount the filesystem.
 This cookbook does not attempt to modify the internal contents of network filesystems.